Montenegro in the Eurovision Song Contest 2015: Final

 Shortly after the second semi-final, a winner's press conference was held for the ten qualifying countries.
 As part of this press conference, the qualifying artists took part in a draw to determine which half of the grand final they would subsequently participate in.
 This draw was done in the order the countries were announced during the semi-final.
 Azerbaijan was drawn to compete in the second half.
 Following this draw, the shows' producers decided upon the running order of the final, as they had done for the semi-finals.
 Montenegro was subsequently placed to perform in position 16, following the entry from Greece and before the entry from Germany.

 Knez once again took part in dress rehearsals on 22 and 23 May before the final, including the jury final where the professional juries cast their final votes before the live show.
 Knez performed a repeat of his semi-final performance during the final on 23 May.
 At the conclusion of the voting, Montenegro placed thirteenth with 44 points.
+This marked the best placing of Montenegro in the history of the contest.